yingweiwo

 Therapeutic Uses

-For more Therapeutic Uses (Complete) data for CETYLPYRIDINIUM CHLORIDE (16 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of hexadecylpyridine chloride (16 in total), please visit the HSDB record page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.